The Parable of The Fossil

 Something ancient.

-“Momma, what is this?”
+“Momma, what is it?”

 “Oh, honey.
 That is an ancient little telepathic hunter.”